l3nz/say_cheez_ex/README.md

 }
 ```

-### UML Graphs
+### UML/DOT Graphs

 You can now easily add graph created with GraphViz and PlantUML in your documentation.
 This is how
 they may look like: https://hexdocs.pm/say_cheez_ex/SayCheezEx.html#uml/1

 At the moment, GraphViz needs to be installed, but PlantUML is computed through an online server.

-And graphs will be cached aggressively, so they are generate donly once and won't slow down your
+And graphs will be cached aggressively, so they are generated only
-developement cycle.
+once and won't slow down your developement cycle.

-Graphs will be embedded as SVG in your documentation, so they do not depend on client-side rendering,
-as it was the case with Mermaid.js.
+Graphs will be embedded as SVG in your documentation, so they do not depend on client-side rendering, as it was the case with Mermaid.js.

 ```elixir